emran/ssp/README.md

                     <span class="label label-danger pointer" onclick="return deleteclient(\''.$d.'\', \''.$row[1].'\')"><i                    class="fa fa       -trash-o"></i> Delete</span>';
                     },
                 'field' => 'id_client' )
-I have described the changes at [My personal blog](http://emranulhadi.wordpress.com/).
-You can see their to see details.

 ### How to Use #####